mhcrnl/ogcalc/doc/ogcalc.rst

 typing mistakes can result in a syntactically correct, but dysfunctional, program.
 A good C or C++ compiler would catch these errors, but Python cannot.
-There are tools, such as
-\program{pychecker}, which help with this.
+There are tools, such as :program:`pychecker`, which help with this.
 The purpose of this document is not to advocate any particular tool, however.
 The pros and cons of each language have been discussed at length in many other places.